Sanmo-Labs/rumpty-docs/docs/virtual-machines/metrics.md

 RAM usage as a percentage of the plan's total.
 For example, 28.3% on a 512 MB plan means roughly 145 MB in use.

 **Disk Usage**
-Root disk utilisation percentage.
-This reflects the VM's root disk only; attached volumes report separately once the rumpty agent is running.
+Disk utilisation percentage for the VM's root disk.

 **Bandwidth**
-Inbound and outbound network throughput in B/s, shown as two separate series (In / Out).
+Inbound and outbound network throughput in bytes per second, shown as two separate series (In / Out).
 Useful for spotting traffic spikes or unexpected egress.

 :::info
-Metrics require the rumpty agent to be running on the VM.
-If charts appear empty, confirm the agent is active.
+Metrics are collected while the VM is running; charts refresh automatically.
+Right after a VM starts, expect a short wait for the first samples to appear.
 :::